Degrees and Certificates

 - St. Francis Xavier School

-The AAS degree serves as a gateway to a 4-year degree from Southwest Minnesota State University or St. Cloud State University to teach birth through third grade.
-For more information on this, visit SMSU's Distance Learning page.
+The SCTCC Education AAS degree serves as a gateway to a 4-year degree from Southwest Minnesota State University or St. Cloud State University to teach children from birth to third grade.
+For more information on this, visit SMSU's Education Programs page.

 The two AS degrees are pathway degrees that transfer to any Minnesota State university.

-The Education program has a faculty member that will address questions about time in the class, internships, and about faculty in the Program.
+The Education program has a faculty member that is ready to address your questions about the time you will spend in class, internships, and about faculty in the program.
 If you have questions related to these topics, please contact our Faculty representative:

 Phone: (320) 308-6644